 We also welcome thoughts and feedback on the magazine and the issues that are raised in our features, dialogues and photographic essays.
 If you are not a contributor, but would like to get in touch with us, please visit the Contact page.

 If you are an advertiser or an organisation interested in partnering with the magazine, please email [email protected]

 Printing is traditionally one of the most wasteful industries, and we’ve taken great care to make sure that the print edition of Where the Leaves Fall is produced in the most sustainable way possible.

 The size and page count of the magazine are designed to maximise the use of the paper sheets the magazine is produced from.
 The magazine is printed in the UK by Seacourt, which uses 100% renewable energy and creates zero waste to landfill.
 Its waterless printing technology has saved millions of litres of water and reduced volatile organic compounds by 98%.
 A wormery happily munches through staff food waste, while paper waste and print plates are recycled.
 In 2017, the European Commission awarded the company an EMAS - Europe’s most prestigious environmental award and they are the highest scoring B Corp printing company on the planet.
-The magazine is printed as 100% carbon positive and recyclable, although we hope readers will keep it and enjoy it as part of a growing collection for years to come.

 It is our mission, as we publish the magazine, for the design and production techniques to be refined and improved as we progress, asking questions of ourselves.